kglazunov/Spark-k8s/README.md

 * Shutdown Spark cluster via docker-compose
 * Remove Spark docker images

-You have to change HOST-WITH-SPARK in the Pi.py script to your Spark hostname or rewrite this parameter as a variable.

 Spark images based on CentOS 7 with extra packages for debugging.
 Make sense to change it for something lightweight for example Alpine in case of every day running.